CuriousOne23/WhenMathPrays/docs/architecture_of_dynamic_thought.md

 The goal is not to propose a biological mechanism or an optimal control strategy.
 Instead, the aim is to provide a geometric account of how systems maintain coordinated motion through a changing world \[1–4\].
 The framework is architectural: it describes the structure that makes dynamic behavior possible without invoking semantics, prediction, or symbolic reasoning.

 **Roadmap.**
-Section 3 clarifies the scope and epistemic posture.
+Section 3 introduces dynamic relational geometry and the idea of a manifold that lives in time.
-Section 4 defines the relational manifold.
+Section 4 develops the basin ontology and the structure of OBs and RBs.
-Section 5 illustrates the architecture through ball‑catching.
+Section 5 presents the mapping loop and a numeric ball‑catching example.
 Section 6 introduces the cognitive spacesuit.
-Sections 7–11 develop basin navigation, robustness, comparisons with classical control, and implications for artificial agents.
+Sections 7–9 develop basin navigation, perturbation handling, and robustness.
-Sections 12 and 13 outline limitations, future work, and conclusions.
+Section 10 describes implications for artificial agents.
+Section 11 outlines limitations and future work.
+Section 12 concludes.

 ---